 Enterprise resource planning (ERP) is software that helps businesses manage day-to-day operations, such as inventory management or accounting.
 ERP can be beneficial for your organization because it acts as a centralized, common database that cross-functional teams can access for their specific needs.

 While big companies have long used ERP to manage their processes, more and more small businesses are also adopting ERP to boost efficiency and sustainable growth.
-In this article, you'll learn more about what ERP is exactly, its benefits, how it work, and what industries use it today.
+Learn more about what ERP is exactly, its benefits, how it works, and what industries use it today.

-Enterprise resource planning (ERP) is software, tools, and technology used to manage daily business operations and automate processes, such as accounting, supply chain, manufacturing, managing projects, and more.
+Enterprise resource planning (ERP) refers to software, tools, and technology you can use to manage daily business operations and automate processes, such as accounting, supply chain, manufacturing, managing projects, and more.
 ERP systems have different modules that perform these functions.

-ERP streamlines and integrates all of a company’s data into one database system that acts as the single source of truth, so data can be saved and accessed in one place.
+ERP streamlines and integrates all of a company’s data into one database system that acts as the single source of truth, enabling you to save and access data in one place.
 These software systems automate tedious and time-consuming manual processes to save companies time and money.

 For a more in-depth look at enterprise resource planning, watch this video: